emoneal/flexietts/README.md

 # FlexieTTS

-A simple application utilizing IBM Watson's API capabilities to create a realistic TTS (Text-to-Speech).
+A simple application utilizing IBM Watson's API capabilities to create a realistic TTS (Text-to-Speech) for use in various online applications.
+This is meant as an accessibility tool for those who are unable to speak and also selective mutes.

 # Future Scope